-Macalla (pronounced muh-cawe-la) is the Irish placename of the green hill above our house and residential centre.
-Macalla translates to ‘the hill of the echo’.
+Macalla (pronounced muh-cawe-la) is the Irish placename for the green hill above our house and residential centre.
+Macalla translates as ‘the hill of the echo’.

 Ciara’s connection to the island and farm dates back to 1977 when she first met the late Michael Joe O’Malley.
 After that brief summer visit she returned in the early 1980s and stayed with Michael, working on the farm for the next eight years, privileged to learn the skills of the land from an islander of great integrity and wisdom.

 Since 2001, Macalla Farm has developed in line with our combined interests and skills and we offer unique residential courses and retreats in yoga, mindfulness, food and horses.